Responding to Climate Change

 • Reinforcement of stockpiling functions

-In accordance with ISO 14001, the risks and opportunities related to climate are identified once a year by the environmental manager and the secretariat on a short to long-term timeline, based on the environmental aspects, laws, and regulations to be complied with, issues in the external and internal environment, and needs and expectations of stakeholders.
+In accordance with ISO 14001, climate-related risks and opportunities are identified once a year by the environmental manager and the secretariat on a short- to long-term timeline, based on the environmental aspects, laws and regulations to be complied with, issues in the external and internal environments, and needs and expectations of stakeholders.

-Climate-related risks are reflected in the Group's strategy as one of the Group's key risks and are addressed under the supervision of the Board of Directors.
+Climate-related risks are reflected in the Group's strategy as those among Group Significant Risks and are addressed under the supervision of the Board of Directors.

-Specific measures to eliminate risks and opportunities are decided at the management meeting attended by directors, after which each measure is implemented by relevant departments under the control of the director in charge of environmental affairs.
-For cross-group themes, we utilize the established ISO14001 system and the environmental management system that conforms to it, so that we can develop an efficient PDCA cycle.
+Specific measures to eliminate risks and opportunities are decided at the Management Committee attended by directors, after which each measure is implemented by relevant departments under the control of the director in charge of environmental affairs.
+For Group-wide themes, we utilize the established ISO14001 mechanisms and the environmental management system that conforms to the standard so that we can ensure efficient functioning of the PDCA (plan-do-check-act) cycle.

 The CITIZEN Group has set the following targets regarding climate change.

-The CITIZEN Group has also set cost reductions through the promotion of energy conservation as an indicator for "climate-related opportunities" and the amount of capital investment in energy conservation and renewable energy as an indicator for "capital allocation," and will continue to monitor these indicators.
+The CITIZEN Group has also set cost reductions through the promotion of energy conservation as an indicator for climate-related opportunities and the amount of capital investment in energy conservation and renewable energy as an indicator for capital allocation.
+We will continue to monitor these indicators.

-To achieve the 1.5°C scenario, we are promoting the reduction of GHGs, which are the cause of global warming.
-In addition, we are preparing for the implementation of energy-saving activities at each of the Group's business sites, the introduction of energy-saving equipment and facilities such as LEDs, and capital investment to establish “sustainable factories” using manufacturing processes that are environmentally friendly.
+To achieve the 1.5°C scenario, we are promoting the reduction of GHGs, which are believed to cause global warming.
+In addition, we are preparing for the implementation of energy-saving activities at each of the Group's business sites, the introduction of energy-saving equipment and facilities, such as LED lighting, and capital investment to establish “sustainable factories” using manufacturing processes that are environmentally friendly.

-In FY2023, the Tokyo Works of CITIZEN WATCH achieved 100% LED lighting with the installation of 1,883 LED lamps, and the Tokorozawa Works is scheduled to achieve 100% LED lighting in FY2024.
-In addition, all newly constructed Group plants are equipped with solar power generation systems to increase energy self-sufficiency and reduce CO2 emissions.
-CITIZEN FINEDEVICE headquarters and Kawaguchiko Plant, which started operation in January 2022, have reduced CO2 emissions by 7.7 tons per year, and CITIZEN MACHINERY’s Karuizawa Plant in Nagano Prefecture, which was constructed in April 2023, has reduced CO2 emissions by 220 tons per year.
-CITIZEN WATCH MANUFACTURING’s Miyota Saku Plant in Nagano Prefecture, which started operation in December 2023, is expected to reduce CO2 emissions by approximately 714.9 tons per year, the largest reduction among the Group’s business sites.
+In FY2024, we replaced 4,800 fluorescent lights with LED ones at the Tokorozawa Works, achieving a shift to 100% LED lighting at the site.
+In addition, all newly constructed Group factories are equipped with solar power generation systems to increase energy self-sufficiency and reduce CO2 emissions.
+CITIZEN FINEDEVICE's headquarters and Kawaguchiko Factory, which started operation in January 2022, have reduced CO2 emissions by 7.7 tons per year, and CITIZEN MACHINERY's Karuizawa Factory in Nagano Prefecture, which was constructed in April 2023, has reduced CO2 emissions by 220 tons per year.
+CITIZEN WATCH MANUFACTURING's Miyota Saku Factory in Nagano Prefecture, which started operation in December 2023, is expected to contribute to a CO2 emissions reduction of approximately 714.9 tons per year, the largest among the Group's business sites.
+Moreover, CITIZEN MICRO's Hidaka Factory, which started operation in August 2024, is expected to contribute to a CO2 emissions reduction of approximately 41 tons per year.

-We also calculated Scope 3 emissions for The entire CITIZEN Group in order to reduce GHG emissions throughout the supply chain.
-As an opportunity, we are working to create new environmentally friendly products, such as watches incorporating the Eco-Drive, in anticipation of the expansion of ethical consumption, which will contribute to solving environmental and social problems.
+We also calculated the overall Scope 3 emissions of The CITIZEN Group in order to reduce GHG emissions throughout the supply chain.
+We are working to create new sustainable products, represented by Eco-Drive watches in our watches business, taking advantage of the likely opportunity of expanded ethical consumption, which will contribute to solving environmental and social problems.

 Scope 1